Southwest says bookings outpace cancellations in May

 "The company has also recently experienced a modest improvement in passenger demand and bookings in June 2020," Southwest said in a regulatory filing.

-The U.S. carrier said it expects June capacity to fall between 45per cent and 55per cent from with a year ago, compared with a decline of 60per cent to 70per cent in May capacity. (https://bit.ly/3cK8UvT)
+The US carrier said it expects June capacity to fall between 45 per cent and 55 per cent from with a year ago, compared with a decline of 60 per cent to 70 per cent in May capacity.